 About John Reilly, Owner

 After a successful career in the retail world, John felt it was time to settle down and grow some roots.
 Having been involved in the dog world as a hobby since graduating from college and always enjoying working with canines, the plan was made to make a hobby an occupation.
 And so the journey began to find a kennel with enough land and opportunities to become a full service facility, boarding, grooming and training.
 After 3 years and a nationwide search the perfect landing spot was found here in southwestern Ohio and the plans were put together to leave southern California and relocate once again in Ohio.

-Over the years, John has titled dogs in all the venues he has perused (conformation, herding, obedience and agility) and has been consistently in the top 10 Bouvier rankings nationally for performance dogs.
+Over the years, John has titled dogs in all the venues he has pursued (conformation, herding, obedience and agility) and has been consistently in the top 10 Bouvier rankings nationally for performance dogs.
 In 2010, John and Laura competed in the AKC National Agility Invitational in Long Beach, California finishing as the #2 Bouvier des Flandres in the country.
 Then, in 2011, John and Laura were again invited to the Invitational and this time, traveled to Orlando, Florida; where the duo finished 2nd.
 Not bad for an older lady approaching her 9th birthday.

 We were invited back in 2012 but the decision was made that Laura had jumped enough in her career and she was retired.
 As Laura is entering her retirement from competition, John has started his next dog, a mixed breed dog found at the intersection of Clyo and Bigger Road dodging traffic.